getsentry/sentry-java/INSTALL.md

 project.
 They have to be run manually on each module independently._

 ### Maven dependency
-To add raven-java as a dependency, simply add this to your pom.xml:
+To add raven as a dependency, simply add this to your pom.xml:

     <dependency>
       <groupId>net.kencochrane.raven</groupId>